 These matches are limited only to the Single Draft mode, where a player can only select from three random heroes.
 Low-priority games are loathed by countless Dota 2 players.
 It is for this reason that players should refrain from interacting negatively with other users in the community so they will not get reported.

-While the game’s reporting system has earned the ire of some users, it has generally served its purpose well of making the Dota 2 community an amiable one.
+While the game’s reporting system has earned the ire of some users, it has generally served its purpose well of making the Dota 2 community a pleasant one.
 The danger of being reported has also caused countless players to behave properly.

 Additionally, report only when necessary.
 Valve has actually devised a means of ensuring that reports should only be done for valid reasons by limiting a user’s ability to report to three to five every week.
 If the developer finds out that you have been reporting for unjustified bases, your behavior score could decrease.